recipe from the Chicago Tribune, of course, with minor changes by me…of course.

 giardiniera in Italy is more of an antipasto. in Chicago, it’s a condiment that tops every sandwich, especially Italian beef. me, i like that it’s pickled and good for just munching with say an omelette or a baked potato or anything else that needs more texture and/or zest.

-water; rinse vegetables. set aside in the bowl.
+2. drain salt water; lightly rinse vegetables. set aside in the bowl.

 3. combine the garlic, olives, oregano, red pepper flakes, celery seeds, mustard seeds and black pepper to taste in a medium bowl.

 4. pour the vinegar into the seasoning bowl and whisk. slowly drizzle in the oil and whisk until completely emulsified.

 5. pour over your vegetable mixture; toss lightly. divide up into glass jars.